Galli: In the provinces

-The 5th century CE Christian philosopher St. Augustine wrote about the Gallae in Carthage in his work The City of God.
-In it, he complained that they "no later than yesterday, were going through the streets and places of Carthage with anointed hair, whitened faces, relaxed bodies, and feminine gait."

-The remains of a Roman gallus from the 4th century CE were found in 2002 in what is now Catterick, England, dressed in women's clothes, in jewelry of jet, shale, and bronze, with two stones in their mouth.
+The remains of a Roman gallus from the 4th century CE were found in 2002 in what is now Catterick, England, dressed in women's clothes, in jewelry of jet, shale, and bronze, with two stones in his mouth.
 Pete Wilson, the senior archaeologist at English Heritage, said, "The find demonstrates how cosmopolitan the north of England was."
 The archaeological site at Corbridge, a significant Romano-British settlement on Hadrian's Wall, has an altar to the goddess Cybele.

 A fourth-century cemetery was excavated at Hungate in York, where one of the burials has been identified as potentially that of a member of the galli.
 This is based on the evidence that although the bones appeared to be male, the person was buried with jet bracelets, a material that is strongly associated with women.
-These aspects are also similar to that of the Gallus burial from Catterick.
+These aspects are also similar to that of the gallus burial from Catterick.

+The 5th century CE Christian philosopher St. Augustine wrote about the galli in Carthage in his work The City of God.
+In it, he complained, "These effeminates, no later than yesterday, were going through the streets and places of Carthage with anointed hair, whitened faces, relaxed bodies, and feminine gait, exacting from the people the means of maintaining their ignominious lives."